 Neuropsychological assessment

-Finally, the neuropsychological assessment may include specific tests to measure the impact of THC on executive functions and impulse control.
+Finally, neuropsychological assessment may include specific tests to measure the impact of THC on executive functions and impulse control.

 Neuropsychological intervention